loudingspace/multinational-retail-data-centralisation/README.md

   - milestone3.ipynb
   - milestone4.ipynb

-- /info contains .yaml credentials files
+- /info contains .yaml credentials files.
+Make sure you rename the files with \_DUMMY at the end with the correct details.

+  - api_key.json
+  - postgresdb_creds.yaml
-  - post
+  - db_creds.yaml

 - temp contains any temporary files that are downloaded during the course of the project